 Finding a good butcher can be an enormous challenge.
-Finding a decent cut of meat amidst the imported and factory-farmed offerings at your grocery store can be even more difficult.
-Good Chop makes it easier with monthly shipments of organic and sustainably harvested proteins.
+Finding a decent cut of meat amidst the imported and factory-farmed offerings at your grocery store can be even more difficult, but Good Chop makes it easier with monthly shipments of organic and sustainably harvested proteins.

-This may seem too good to be true.
-But I’ve studied Good Chop’s sources, checked their certifications, researched their reviews, and consulted my colleagues.
-And I’m here to tell meat lovers that Good Chop has some of the finest meat and seafood you can buy and to give you our special Good Chop discounts.
+Good Chop's offer may seem too good to be true.
+But I’ve studied its sources, checked the certifications, researched the reviews, and consulted my colleagues.
+And I’m here to tell meat lovers that Good Chop has some of the finest meat and seafood.

 Current deal – Enjoy $100 off throughout your first 3 boxes

-Good Chop offers a choice between a Medium and Large monthly box.
-The Medium box holds six “cuts,” Good Chop’s term for a menu selection.
-The large box holds twelve.
+You can choose between a Medium and Large monthly box.
+The Medium box holds 6 “cuts,” Good Chop’s term for a menu selection.
+The large box holds 12.

 Cuts vary substantially in weight.
-For example, the Organic Chicken Drumsticks cut is a single package consisting of three 1.5-pound drumstick packages, while the Alaskan Halibut cut consists of just two four-ounce filets.
+For example, the Organic Chicken Drumsticks cut is a single package consisting of 3 1.5-pound drumstick packages, while the Alaskan Halibut cut consists of just 2 4-ounce filets.
 Good Chop also offers seasonal packages like Thanksgiving turkeys.

 Every month brings a selection of 40-50 cuts of beef, pork, chicken, or seafood.
-Each cut has between two and six servings.
+Each cut has between 2 and 6 servings.
 Cuts range from pulled pork to ribeye steaks to chicken breasts and salmon and halibut filets.

 Good Chop orders are kept frozen with dry ice and TemperPack packaging.
 TemperPack insulates with corrugated heavy paper Climacells that you recycle with the box.
 This is the most environmentally friendly frozen delivery packaging I’ve seen to date, yet it’s still designed to keep your order frozen on your doorstep for up to 6-8 hours after delivery.

-Each cut is flash-frozen, then vacuum-sealed for easy freezer storage.
-All are clearly labeled so you’ll have no trouble distinguishing between cuts.
+Each cut is flash-frozen and then vacuum-sealed for easy freezer storage.
+All are clearly labeled, so you’ll have no trouble distinguishing between cuts.
 Your Good Chop cuts are good for up to 12 months of freezer storage.

 Because they’re frozen, Good Chop cuts should be thawed before cooking.
 USDA guidelines recommend thawing your meat for at least 24 hours in the refrigerator at a temperature between 35°-40°F. (Surprisingly, Good Chop doesn’t include thawing instructions).

-Good Chop’s USDA Choice ribeye steaks are cut from Angus cattle born, raised, and harvested in the United States.
+Good Chop’s USDA Choice ribeye steaks are cut from Angus cattle born and raised in America.
 They’re marbled with juicy, flavorful beef fat that renders down into the tastiest steak you’ve ever eaten.
 And, like all Good Chop meats, these ribeye steaks are completely free of antibiotics, growth hormones, preservatives, or artificial ingredients.

-Good Chop’s Ribeye Steak cut consists of two 10-oz steaks.
+Good Chop’s Ribeye Steak cut consists of 2 10-oz steaks

-Good Chop’s organic chicken breasts cut consists of three 1-pound chicken breast packages.
+Good Chop’s organic chicken breasts cut consists of 3 1-pound chicken breast packages.

 Alaskan Sockeye salmon is loaded with heart-healthy omega-3 oils, and Good Chop’s Sockeye salmon filets are among the best you can buy.
 There are no chemicals, no coloring, and no bones.
 And this wild-caught salmon isn’t just tasty and nutritious, it’s certified as sustainable by the Marine Stewardship council.

-The Sockeye salmon cut consists of three packs of two 5-ounce filets.
+The Sockeye salmon cut consists of 3 packs of 2 5-ounce filets.